Code-Institute-Submissions/ci-fullstack-project4/Testing.md

     v.
 On the index page, there are product shown in cards in the Current Offers Section.
 In every card, there is a shopping-cart icon, that can be clicked.
 Upon clicking, Users can see the cart number being updated on the top right corner of the navbar.
        The cart number shows the number of items in the shopping cart.
     vi.
-A success message will appear to say that the <<item_name>> has been successfully updated.
+A success message will appear to say that the `<product_name>` has been successfully added to cart.

 2. Directory Page.
 a.
 Search bar functionality